 by anthony on 09/10/10 at 3:59 pm

-Low color contrast has always been the devil when it comes to web design.
-The problem with low color contrast is that it makes text and other objects hard for users see.
-Because of this it’s usually advised to use high color contrast on your website.
+Low color contrast has always been a common problem in web design.
+The problem with low color contrast is that it makes text and buttons hard for users see.
+It’s usually best to use high color contrast on your website.
 However, there are instances where low color contrasts can benefit the user.

 Constraints in user interface design limit the possible actions a user can do with a control.
 This makes designs easier to use and reduces user error during the interaction.
 When you’re using user interface controls that have constraints, a touch of low color contrast can communicate these constraints effectively.
 Here are a few cases where constraints are useful and necessary.